-Under the Company's Long-Term Performance Incentive Plan ("LTIP"), stock options, restricted stock, long-term cash payments and other types of awards can be made to participants.
-This plan is intended to assist us in attracting, retaining, and motivating employees, non-employee directors and consultants through the use of compensation that rewards long-term performance.
+Under the Company's 2011 Long-Term Performance Incentive Plan ("LTIP"), stock options, restricted stock, long-term cash payments and other types of awards can be made to participants.
+This plan is intended to assist us in attracting, retaining and motivating employees, non-employee directors and consultants through the use of compensation that rewards long-term performance.
 The use of stock-based compensation in our long-term incentive plan balances the cash-based annual incentive bonus and cash portion of our long-term performance plan.
 The Committee believes that stock ownership by management and equity-based performance compensation arrangements are useful tools to align the interests of management with those of Quaker's shareholders.
 Under the LTIP, a three-year performance period is used.
 Generally, employees selected as award recipients hold key positions impacting the long-term success of Quaker and its subsidiaries.
 These awards are based on overlapping three-year performance periods, so a new program starts each year and a payment is made each year, if earned.

-Under the Company's LTIP, Mr. Barry and the other Named Executive Officers were awarded options, time-based restricted stock, and a target cash award for the 2008-2010 performance period.
-Payment of the cash award was dependent upon achieving certain targeted performance over the three-year period on relative total shareholder return ("TSR") as compared to the S&P SmallCap 600 (Materials Group).
-The threshold for the TSR target was relative performance at the 30th percentile of the comparison group, target was at the 50th percentile, and maximum was at the 85th percentile.
-For this period, Quaker's TSR equated to a ranking in the 95th percentile of the comparison group warranting a payout of 100% of maximum.
-For these purposes, TSR is calculated by taking the Company stock price on the last day of the calendar year minus the stock price on the last day of the previous year, plus any dividends paid over that period, divided by the stock price on the last day of the prior year.
+Under the Company's LTIP, in 2013, Mr. Barry and the other Named Executive Officers were awarded options, time-based restricted stock and a target cash award for the 2013-2015 performance period.
+Payment of the cash award was dependent upon achieving a pre-determined targeted performance over the three-year period based on the Company's relative total shareholder return ("TSR") as compared to the TSR of the S&P SmallCap 600 (Materials Group).
+The threshold for the TSR target was relative performance at the 30th percentile of the comparison group, target was at the 50th percentile and maximum was at the 85th percentile.
+For this period, Quaker's TSR equated to a ranking in the 86th percentile of the comparison group warranting a payout of 100% of maximum.
+For these purposes, TSR is calculated by using the one-month average stock price at the end of the performance period, divided by the one-month average stock price at the beginning of the performance period, plus any dividends paid over that period.

-The Committee reviewed current trends in long-term compensation practices with Towers.
+The Committee reviewed current trends in long-term compensation practices with Towers Watson.
 The most recent review confirmed that Quaker's practices were generally consistent with those of other public companies and are as follows:

-- Provide for three types of awards (cash, restricted stock, and options) to senior executives, including each of the Named Executive Officers, but limit awards for lower level executives to cash and restricted stock. - The cash portion of the Company's LTIP will be performance-based.
+- Provide for three types of awards (cash, restricted stock and options) to senior executives, including the Named Executive Officers, but limit awards for lower level executives to cash and restricted stock. - The cash portion of the Company's LTIP is performance-based.
 The performance criteria for the cash payment is a single metric, relative total shareholder return over the applicable period as compared to the S&P SmallCap 600 (Materials Group).
-By tying the cash award to shareholder value, it allows a market metric to be used as a performance measure without accounting complications. - Restricted stock will be time-based and would vest at the end of three years assuming continued employment of the grantee.
-These restricted shares would be eligible for dividends payable at the time dividends are paid generally. - Options will vest in three equal installments over a three-year performance period commencing with the anniversary of the date of grant.
+By tying the cash award to shareholder value, it allows a market metric to be used as a performance measure without accounting complications. - Restricted stock is time-based and vests at the end of three years assuming continued employment of the grantee.
+These restricted shares are eligible for dividends payable at the time dividends are paid generally. - Options are time-based and vest in three equal installments over a three-year period commencing with the anniversary of the date of grant.